depressed-pho/OC-PHO-Programs/DESIGN.md

 ## Network stack

-I really wanted my generator controller to work remotely over the network, but OpenOS had no standard networking stack at the time, and there were 3 candidates I could use:
+I really wanted my reactor controller to work remotely over the network, but OpenOS had no standard networking stack at the time, and there were 3 candidates I could use: